 When using and Issuetrak, system administrators can choose how to authenticate their users based on multiple criteria and needs of their organization.
 To facilitate this Issuetrak offers four different methods to authenticate users and allow for user login, grouped into two types of login.

 Issuetrak has a native method to store and maintain passwords for a user profile, and if an account is set to Issuetrak then this method will be used.

 - Self-Help Password Reset can be enabled (if desired) to allow users to reset their own passwords if there are any problems.

 - Usable by companies who do not have, or do not wish to use, an active AD infrastructure, or have users who are not a part of the company domain log into the Issuetrak site.

-- Two-factor Authentication is not available for Issuetrak authenticated accounts.
+- Multi-Factor Authentication is available for Issuetrak authenticated accounts.

 Third Party Identity Management Authentication